Same-sex marriage in New Mexico: Local jurisdictions

-2004
+2004 Sandoval County marriages

 On February 20, 2004, at the time of the widely publicized same-sex weddings in San Francisco, California, the Sandoval County Clerk, Victoria Dunlap, a married Republican with two children, began issuing marriage licenses to same-sex couples.
 Dunlap had called the county attorney for input after receiving an inquiry about issuing a marriage license to a same-sex couple.
 The county attorney found that gender was only mentioned on the marriage license application form and advised her to consult the Attorney General, Patricia A. Madrid.
 She sought advice from several state officials for several days without success and decided to issue licenses to same-sex couples beginning on February 20.
 She told the Albuquerque Journal: "This has nothing to do with politics or morals.
 If there are no legal grounds that say this should be prohibited, I can't withhold it. ...
 This office won't say no until shown it's not permissible."

 The Sandoval County Courthouse was quickly thronged by same-sex couples applying for marriage licenses when Dunlap's decision was reported.
 Two local ministers officiated at marriage ceremonies for 26 couples on the courthouse steps on February 20.
 According to a suit filed against Dunlap in July by the Attorney General, 66 licenses had been issued and by March 23 some 64 of the couples had married "as evidenced by the return and filing of licenses and certificates of marriage".

 Later that day, Attorney General Madrid issued an opinion stating that the licenses were "invalid under state law", citing the license application form and several statutes and court decisions.
 The Sandoval County Clerk's Office stopped issuing them the same day.
 The Sandoval County Commission voted on February 23 to allow couples married on the 20th to register their marriages.
 A district court judge later issued a restraining order against Dunlap, prohibiting her from issuing any further licenses to same-sex couples for the duration of her term as county clerk, which ended on January 1, 2005.
 Dunlap then filed a motion with the New Mexico Supreme Court for permission to continue issuing the licenses, but on July 8, 2004, the court rejected the motion.
 The restraining order was never lifted.
 County and state officials criticized Dunlap, and the Sandoval County Republican Central Committee censured her and said she "brought disgrace to the party as a whole".
 Dunlap did not seek reelection.

 The validity of the same-sex marriages licensed in 2004 remained uncertain, though in 2010 a New Mexico court approved a divorce for one of the marriages.
 On August 9, 2010, State District Judge Sarah Singleton ruled that the marriage license issued to one same-sex couple in 2004 was valid and subject to divorce proceedings, but she did not otherwise address the legal status of same-sex marriage in the state.
 On August 28, 2013, Attorney General Gary King said the licenses remain "presumptively valid" until a court rules otherwise.